- Study Abroad

 Teaching in Peru could be the adventure you're looking for.
 It truly is a beautiful country, so dive into something new and call it your home!
 Get out there and give life a shot.
 This could be your job sooner than you think!

 Colin Grenning is an Anthropology student at the Memorial University of Newfoundland, who has recently spent some time traveling and volunteering in Peru.
-He is also an active musician in the St. John's music scene performing both with a band, and as a solo act.
-Colin is eager to take part in more volunteer abroad programs in the near future.

 Do you have a burning question about teaching abroad in Lima?
 We're here to help!
 Most questions are answered within 24 hours.
 Here are some example questions: